8 Ways to Enjoy The Wanderlust Festival in Mont Tremblant – Top 10 Things to do in Mont Tremblant this Summer – Wanderlust Festival 2017

 When most people hear the words, Mont Tremblant Quebec, cold weather and winter activities immediately come to mind.
 But after hiking the mountains, indulging on patios, and watching the sunset from high above the Laurentians, we can tell you that it’s so much more.

 This summer we attended the Wanderlust Festival in Tremblant Village.
 The festival is filled with yoga, music, food, mother nature, and lots of good people.
 We attended for the full 4-day festival experience and went to as many events as we could squeeze in.
+There are lots of things to do in Mont Tremblant in the summer, the Wanderlust Festival is one of the best because it has so much to offer.

 click play to watch video